fimbullinter/wotan/packages/mithotyn/README.md

 Make sure you have `@fimbul/wotan` installed in the project directory or a parent directory.

+### Using your existing `.fimbullinter.yaml`

+Like the CLI this plugin uses your configurations from a file named `.fimbullinter.yaml`.
+The main difference is that it doesn't only look for this file in the current directory but also in all parent directories.
+This is necessary because there is likely only one `.fimbullinter.yaml` in the root of your workspace, but multiple TypeScript projects may exist in subdirectories.

+The following options are used if present in that file.
+Note that all paths and modules are resolved relative to the directory containing this configuration file.

+* `modules`: loads the specified plugin modules to customize linter behavior
+* `config`: use the specified configuration file for all files
+* `files`: only lint files matching one of the given glob patterns
+* `exclude`: exclude files matching one of the given glob patterns

 ### Configuration Options

 To customize your in-editor linting experience you can use the following configuration options: